AMRC-FactoryPlus/amrc-connectivity-stack/README.md

 Kubectl is a command-line tool for controlling Kubernetes clusters.
 It must be installed on the machine that you'll be using to deploy ACS _from_.
 To install Kubectl, follow the instructions [here](https://kubernetes.io/docs/tasks/tools/install-kubectl/).

 ### Install Minikube
 Minikube is a tool that allows you to run a local Kubernetes cluster on your machine.
 It is not required to deploy ACS, but it is recommended for development and testing.
 To install Minikube, follow the instructions [here](https://minikube.sigs.k8s.io/docs/start/).
+If you do not wish to use Minikube, you can deploy ACS to any Kubernetes cluster.

 ### Verify Installation
 To verify that Helm and Kubectl have been installed correctly, run the following commands: